-- Translator: If you happen to speak another language, this a great way to make a living.
+- Translator: If you happen to speak another language, this a great way to develop a career.
 You can translate books, documents and transcripts.

 - Social Media Manager: Definitely done in the background, social media managers manage content for social network marketing.

 - Proofreading: Self explainable, but easy for introverts who are detail-oriented.
-I would love to proofread, as long as what I’m reading is at least somewhat interesting.
+I would love to proofread as a job, as long as what I’m reading is at least somewhat interesting.

 - Blogger: Yes, like me.
 It absolutely takes a self-starter, but is totally worth all the learning involved.
 I love working from home!

-- Researcher: This covers many areas, but if you’re anything like me, you love to research just about everything, and this plays to our strengths – being alone, writing, and learning.
+- Researcher: This job covers many areas, but if you’re anything like me, you love to research just about everything, and it plays to our strengths – being alone, writing, and learning.

 - Paralegal: Research, writing and alone time.
 Need I say more?